-This graph represents the Housing Inventory Count for each Emergency Shelter for 2021.
+This graph represents the Housing Inventory Count for each Emergency Shelter for 2022.
 This graph represents the emergency shelters capacity and occupancy.
 The orange bars show the capacity while the blue bars show what was occupied.
 Overall, the occupancy and capacity of emergency shelters decreased from previous years.
-There was an overall capacity of 105 last year.
-A total of 90 could be housed in the Emergency Shelters.
-Only 43 individuals were in the Emergency Shelter on January 28, 2021.
-The overall occupancy for 2020 was 82 while this year, 2021, occupancy decreased.
-The capacity only decreased by 12, but the occupancy was almost cut in half.
-The 2021 occupancy rate was only 47.8%, which is lower than it has been in prior years.
-This could be due to COVID and the restrictions that were put in place.
-Many of the shelters had rules that had to be followed and restrictions for people who were allowed in the shelters.
-This factor could have deterred people away from the shelters and caused from to instead stay outside.
+There was an overall capacity of 90 last year, whereas a total of 84 could be housed in the Emergency Shelters.
+On January 28, 2022, 73 individuals were in the Emergency Shelter - an additional thirty individuals compared to the count in 2021.
+This increased count is likely a reflection of the severe ice storms that occurred on the day of the PIT count.
+Consequently, the 2022 occupancy rate was 87%, or nearly 40% higher than the 2021 occupancy rate of only 47.8%, which marked a historic low.
+The reduced transmissibility and danger of COVID-19 infection with the widespread availability of vaccines also made staying in shelters safer for individuals experiencing homelessness.